Disabling steering on the cluster backplane

 Supported from NetScaler 11 onwards.

-The default behavior of a NetScaler cluster is to direct the traffic that it receives (flow receiver) to another node (flow processor) that must then process the traffic.
+The default behavior of a Citrix ADC cluster is to direct the traffic that it receives (flow receiver) to another node (flow processor).
+The flow processor must then process the traffic.
 This process of directing the traffic from flow receiver to flow processor occurs over the cluster backplane and is called steering.

 This configuration is applicable only for striped virtual servers.

-- For partially striped virtual servers, if the flow receiver is a non-owner node, the traffic is steered to a owner node.
-If however, the flow receiver is a owner node, then steering is disabled.
+- For partially striped virtual servers, if the flow receiver is a non-owner node, the traffic is steered to an owner node.
+If however, the flow receiver is an owner node, then steering is disabled.

 Some points to remember when disabling the steering mechanism: